Kiichi Arita

 Kiichi Arita (有田 喜一; 30 April 1901 – 9 February 1986) was a Japanese politician.
-During his time in politics, he served as the Minister of State for Economic and Fiscal Policy, Director of the Defense Agency, Foreign Minister, and Minister of Education.
+During his time in politics, he served as Director of the Economic Planning Agency, Director of the Defense Agency, and Minister of Education.

 Career

 As Chairman of the Research Commission on National Security, Arita participated in the debate over the Treaty on the Non-Proliferation of Nuclear Weapons.
 The three pillars supporting the treaty were "non-proliferation, disarmament, and the right to peacefully use nuclear technology."
 Arita and his clique agreed with the first two, but did not like the third.
 However, Arita was willing to accept the treaty's pillars.

-As foreign minister under Prime Minister Eisaku Satō, Arita pursued a proactive foreign policy.
-He believed that Japan needed to make "positive contributions to the 'fight for peace'".
-He wanted Japan to do everything possible to reduce international tension.
-However, in the case of a military threat, Arita stressed the importance of US-Japan cooperation and the strength of the Japan Self-Defense Force.